After being raised by a narcissist, you don’t just shake it off.

 My mother can do no wrong, didn’t you know?

-When you find out everything you know is ass-backwards it feels like your brain cracks.
+When you find out everything you know is ass-backward, it feels like your brain cracks.

 It’s a terrible hardship to know you were raised by a lunatic.

 I decided to put down my sword and follow my husband’s lead.

 How to fight with your spouse, and another form of re-parenting myself.

 - How a narcissist fights.
 I would get instantly pissed off and then do and say things I regret later because, as a child, I wasn’t allowed the think things through, and it’s exactly what my mother would do.
 A narcissistically abusive parent doesn’t want you to have time to think.
 They need to keep you as unsure as possible, so you don’t try to think independently.